What’s the single biggest problem smaller businesses have when marketing their product or service?

 But the reality is a new corporate or product tagline isn’t the answer to your problem.
 Neither is crafting an elevator pitch, designing a brand new whiz-bang website, or spending a fortune on digital advertising, martech, AI, VR, or whatever other shiny new thing is preoccupying people’s attention this week.

 Before you can determine whether any of that stuff is important, you need to work out what your own, personal, unique, ‘better’ looks like.
 Hiding behind tactics and tools – only to blame them when things don’t work out – wastes time and resources.
 Ultimately it simply serves to delay facing up to the bigger questions that need to be answered.
+It’s vitally important to design a robust marketing strategy that makes sense to both your business goals and your customers expectations.

 Being The Change You Want To Happen